smheidrich/omniwarn/README.md

   RUN ./omniwarn.sh replace-all

-Putting this at the end of your Dockerfile will build an image that prints your warning message to stderr no matter which program is launched.
+Putting this at the end of your Dockerfile will build an image that prints your warning message to stderr the first time any program is launched.

 Commands: